 Capital assets are stated at cost.
 To be considered for capitalization, the cost of an asset must exceed \$5,000 and the service life must exceed more than one year.
-The Port depreciates its assets using a straight-line method and whole life convention.
+Land, construction in progress, and art are not depreciated.
+The Port depreciates all other assets using a straight-line method and whole life convention.
 Additions to plant in service are recorded at original cost of contracted services, direct labor and materials, interest and indirect overhead charges.